 - Bedrock is sedimentary and similar to Site A (limestone or siltstone) with open joints and visible bedding planes (dipping towards the highway at approximately 50°), mid-sized blocks visible with potential to roll onto the road.
-The bedrock at the northwest end of Site B is highly fractured and has irregular bedding (Photo 3).
+The bedrock at the northwest end of Site B is highly fractured and has irregular bedding.
 At the east end the bedrock is massive and less fractured.
 Subrounded rocks were observed to be weathering out of the soil mantle at the brow of the slope during the inspection.
-Root jacking due to the presence of trees and shrubs may be contributing to additional rockfalls. - Ditch is relatively flat and contained multiple gravel and cobble sized debris.
-The ditch appeared to have been recently graded (Photo 4). - Rockfalls are active and fresh rockfall debris (up to 1.2 m x 0.60 m x 0.70 m) was noted in the ditch bottom (Photo 5), with smaller debris on the highway surface.
+Root jacking due to the presence of trees and shrubs may be contributing to additional rockfalls. - Ditch is relatively flat and contained multiple gravel and cobble sized debris. - Rockfalls are active and fresh rockfall debris (up to 1 m) was noted in the ditch bottom, with smaller debris on the highway surface.
 Rockfall observed was primarily subangular to angular.
 Multiple potential loose blocks were visible in the rock mass. - Site B appears to be more active than Site A.